EnterpriseDB/tpa/docs/README.md

 ## Cluster management

-TPAexec also provides some cluster management functions, including safe switchover operations and zero-downtime minor-version upgrades.
+Once your cluster is up and running, TPAexec also provides some cluster management functions, including safe switchover operations and zero-downtime minor-version upgrades.

 ## Installation